perwin/db-nr_paper/README.md

 ## Jupyter Notebooks

-There is one Jupyter notebook:
+There are two Jupyter notebooks:

    * `figures_for_paper.ipynb` -- Python notebook; generates the figures for
    the paper

+   * `fits_for_paper.ipynb` -- Python notebook; computes best-fit parameters, AIC
+   values, uncertainties for various fits